End of US highway 48 |

 |

-The following images were taken prior to the addition of US 48 signage.
+Some of the images in the following series were taken prior to the addition of US 48 signage.
 This first picture faces east at the western terminus of US 48.
 The route begins at the intersection of I-79 (which runs along the overpass in the picture) and US 33-119, with which it is coincident until Buckhannon WV (where US 119 splits off to the north).
 US 33-119 continues west (behind the camera) as a two-lane road, connecting with US 19 in Weston:

 |